Sexual Assault

 Statement of the victim.
 Valuation as evidence for the prosecution.

-In order to consider the victim’s statement as evidence for the prosecution, certain minimum requirements must be verified:
+To consider the victim’s statement as evidence for the prosecution, specific minimum requirements must be verified:

 Penalties for the crime of sexual assault